 Each owner has been given a numbered card and a picture of the painting, allowing them to view the work for free.
 They will also be able to vote on the painting’s next destination in Switzerland.
 Qoqa has also provided a webcam and an interactive platform, “PiQasso”, available through the Qoqa website.
 A 3D scan has also been made, allowing visitors to immerse themselves in the work.

 The crowdfunding has been a spectacular success but it is not the first of its kind.
-In 2005, the Musée Lambert, near Avignon, raised substantial funds through crowdfunding to maintain and restore La Collection Lambert.
+In 2005, the Musée Lambert, near Avignon, France raised substantial funds through crowdfunding to maintain and restore its main collection.

 So is crowdfunding the next buzzword in the art market?
 It certainly provides an innovative and egalitarian way of preserving art in public collections.
 But a pesky legal question remains: who exactly owns this artwork, with up to 40,000 possible buyers…?